 Lamar State College-Orange provides short-term loans.
 Short-term loans for 60 days are designed to pay tuition and fees during registration and must be repaid within the semester in which the loan is made.
 Interest is charged on short-term loans.
-Students interested in acquiring short-term loans should contact the Financial Aid Office for information and application forms.
+Students interested in acquiring short-term loans should contact the Office of Financial Aid for information and application forms.